 The Final Verdict: D, FOR DESTRUCTIVE DIARRHEA!

 I hate to say this longtime Disney fans.
-The original Cinderella doesn’t hold up well.
+The original Cinderella doesn’t hold up so well.
 As a kid, I really enjoyed it.
 Now that I’m an adult, I realized it has problems.
 As a critic, I have to give it some tough love.
+I’m brutally honest when it comes to classic Disney movies if they didn’t age well.
 If you’re open to defend Cinderella, so be it.
 If you want to introduce your kids, grandkids, godkids, nephews, nieces or want to invite your kid’s friends for a watch party, go ahead and show it to them.
 The only Cinderella I prefer is the late Mac Miller’s song from his album “The Divine Feminine.”